mendix/docs/content/refguide/xml-reference-guide.md

 ### 5.2.8 Nanoflow

 The Nanoflow property allows a user to select a nanoflow in the Mendix Modeler.
-There are 3 options:
+There are three options:

 1. If needsEntityContext is set to "true", the selected nanoflow is required to have the context entity as an input parameter (as this will automatically be passed into it).
 2. If needsEntityContext is set to false and no entityProperty attribute is specified, the nanoflow will have no input parameters.